devchallenges-io/curriculum/3-javascript/1-javascript/1-introduction-to-javascript.md

 - Job Market Demand: High demand for skilled JavaScript developers across various industries.
 - Community Support: A vast community of developers contributes to a rich ecosystem of frameworks, libraries, and tools.

-By embracing JavaScript, developers can create responsive websites that respond to user input and work across different browsers and devices.
-The language continues to grow in popularity due to its ability to accommodate a broad range of programming styles from imperative and procedural to object-oriented and functional programming.

 ## 2. Setting Up Your Development Environment

 Before you start writing JavaScript code, it's important to have a good development environment ready.
 This will help you write, test, and fix your scripts more efficiently.